How

 Sketch

 Once the ideation has been carried out, what I'd typically do is start sketching out wireframes for how the idea might work.
-If we're doing a Design Spint, everyone in the group participates.
+If we're doing a design sprint, everyone in the group participates.

 When I have a rough visual, I'll share it with the team who was part of the ideation for initial feedback.
 I might also verify it with the target users, depending on the size of the project.